awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 38 122068 [MQTTEcho] ----Demo finished----
 ```

-#### Build the Amazon FreeRTOS Demo with CMake<a name="infineon_trust_x_cmake"></a>
+#### Build the FreeRTOS Demo with CMake<a name="infineon_trust_x_cmake"></a>

 This section covers using CMake on Windows with MingW as the native build system\.
-For more information about using CMake with other operating systems and options, see [Using CMake with Amazon FreeRTOS](getting-started-cmake.md)\.
+For more information about using CMake with other operating systems and options, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.

-If you prefer not to use an IDE for Amazon FreeRTOS development, you can use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.
+If you prefer not to use an IDE for FreeRTOS development, you can use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.

-**To build the Amazon FreeRTOS demo with CMake**
+**To build the FreeRTOS demo with CMake**

 1. Set up the GNU Arm Embedded Toolchain\.